SkyN9ne/BlackNET/README.md

     + Builder >= 4.0

 ## How to Install 🤔
-1. Pull the repo from
+1. Pull the repo or Download the latest release
 2. Compress BlackNET panel folder and upload it to your hosting
 3. Create a database with any name you want
 4. Change the database information in config/config.php